randomwalk94/academic-kickstart/content/bibliography.md

 +++

-The list is maintained for future research, in reverse chronological order.
+The list is maintained for future research, in reverse chronological order and alphebetical by authors' names.

 **Authors** | **Title** | **Book/Journal/arXiv**
 --- | --- | ---